BoBkiNN/BlockPortals/README.md

 allow-nether: true
 allow-overworld: true

-creative-bypass: true # players with creative game mode can bypass check and use portals as normal
+creative-bypass: true # players with creative gamemode can bypass check and use portals as normal

 messages:
   reloaded: '&aConfig reloaded!'